Bayesian optimization of non-classical optomechanical correlations: Optimization results

 \subsection{Constant coupling strength}

-Previous (analytical, without optimisation) work has investigated what can be achieved in terms of two-mode squeezing with a square-shaped driving pulse~\cite{Rakhubovsky2018,rakhubovsky_detecting_2020}.
-The optimisation objective is to maximise the figure of merit, which is the two-mode generalised squeezing $\gensqz$, with the optimal values of coupling strength $\coupling$ and duration $\pulsedur$ to be determined.
-Here we consider only these two parameters, which describe a square-shaped (top-hat) pulse, for optimisation to allow comparison with the previous work, which requires using the model with the least number of parameters possible as optimisation variables.
-We use the analytically derived optimal profile for the measurement function $\measfunctd$ described in \secref{sec:input_output_formalism}. $\gensqz$ is calculated through simulation of the model described in~\secref{sec:Theory}.
-Technical details of the simulation are given in~\appxref{app:simulation}, which also gives detailed descriptions of the optimisation methods.
-The simulation is broadly based on the experimental setup used in Ref.~\cite{delic_cooling_2020}.
-The system parameters are summarised in~\tblref{tbl:paramRangeTheo}.
+Previous work (analytical, without optimization) has investigated what can be achieved in terms of two-mode squeezing with a constant (rectangular-shaped) driving pulse~\cite{Rakhubovsky2018,rakhubovsky_detecting_2020}.
+The optimization objective is to maximize the figure of merit, which is the two-mode generalized squeezing $\gensqz$, with the optimal values of coupling strength $\coupling$ and duration $\pulsedur$ to be determined.
+We use the analytically derived profile for the measurement function $\measfunctd$ described in \secref{sec:input_output_formalism}. $\gensqz$ is calculated through simulation of the model described in~\secref{sec:Theory}.

-The pulse parameters $\coupling$ and $\pulsedur$ are constrained with experimentally relevant upper bounds of $2\kappa$ and $100 \kappa^{-1}$ respectively, where $\kappa$ is the optical damping.
-Moreover, some combinations of pulse parameter values would lead to overheating, potentially damaging the system, and so a further constraint $\ampgainlimit=50$ is applied using an adiabatic approximation of amplitude gain given by~\cref{eq:adiabatic_regime}.
+The pulse parameters $\coupling$ and $\pulsedur$ are constrained with experimentally relevant upper bounds of $2\kappa$ and $100 \kappa^{-1}$ respectively.
+Moreover, some combinations of pulse parameter values would lead to overheating, potentially damaging the system, and so a further constraint $\ampgainlimit=50$ is applied using the approximation of amplitude gain given by adiabatic regime $\mathfrak G = \me^{ 2 g^2 \tau / \kappa }$ (see~Appendix~\ref{sec:filtering_functions} for more details).

 The interactions with the environment are modelled as described in~\secref{sec:Theory}.
-The bath temperature is characterised by the mean number of bath phonons $\ntherm$.
-Combined with the mechanical damping $\mechdamp=2.8 \times 10^{-10} \kappa$ this gives rise to a reheating rate $\reheatrate = \mechdamp \: \ntherm$.
-The temperature of the oscillator is characterised by the mean mechanical occupation $\nmech$.
+The bath temperature is characterized by the mean number of bath phonons $\ntherm$.
+Combined with the mechanical damping $\mechdamp=2.8 \times 10^{-10} \optdamp$, this gives rise to a reheating rate $\reheatrate = \mechdamp \ntherm = 0.063\optdamp$.
+The initial temperature of the oscillator is characterized by the mean mechanical occupation $\nmech$.
 The model does not predict that cooling of the oscillator significantly increases the potential two-mode squeezing level $\gensqz$, except for extremely low temperatures ($\ntherm \sim 1$).
-Therefore, for now, the oscillator is considered to be initially (prior to the driving pulse) in thermal equilibrium with the bath, that is $\ntherm = \nmech$.
-Later, in~\subsecref{sec:detect}, we will see that cooling the oscillator is beneficial in terms of resilience to measurement imprecision.